object-oriented-python/object-oriented-programming/doc/source/5_exceptions.rst

-between this and the previous errors we have seen is that the bottom :term:`stack frame` explicitly shows the exception being raised, while previously the stack showed a piece of code where an error had occured.
-This minor difference has to do with whether the particular piece of code where the exception occured is written in Python, or is written in a language such as C and called from Python.
+between this and the previous errors we have seen is that the bottom :term:`stack frame` explicitly shows the exception being raised, while previously the stack showed a piece of code where an error had occurred.
+This minor difference has to do with whether the particular piece of code where the exception occurred is written in Python, or is written in a language such as C and called from Python.
 This distinction is of negligible importance for our current purposes.